 Meet the Photographer

 Mark has worked on assignment for UNESCO and Jaeger-LeCoultre, National Geographic Adventure Magazine, Outside, Alaska Magazine, the New York Times, Washington Post, Boy’s Life and USA Today.
 His images have appeared in National Wildlife, Sunset, National Geographic Adventure, National Geographic Traveler, National Geographic World, Alaska Magazine, Outside, Alaska Airlines, Time For Kids, Sierra, Runner’s World, Travel & Leisure, Boy’s Life, USA, and the Washington Post, among others.
-Mark Kelley’s images have appeared on the covers of more than two hundred publications.
+Mark Kelley’s images have appeared on the covers of more than three hundred publications.

 Mark Kelley products help support local causes in a variety of ways.
 Since the inception of the Mark Kelley Alaska Calendars in 1989 calendar sales have helped generate over $20,000 in total annual donations to Discovery Southeast and the Juneau Raptor Center.
 Mark is a former soccer coach, and during the Christmas holiday Mark Kelley’s calendar sales support fundraising efforts by local soccer teams, raising more than $10,000 each year.
 A percentage of sales from Mark’s book “Alaska’s Watchable Whales” supports the work of whale researcher Jan Straley, and the Sitka Sound Science Center.